therealjeremycole/moodle-tool_clearbackupfiles/README.md

 ## Instructions
 The backup files can be deleted from `/admin/tool/clearbackupfiles/index.php` and you can find logs at `/report/log/index.php`.
 The default Moodle events are used to create log entries.

+### To Do

+- [ ] Add option to include/exclude "component=backup AND filearea=course"
+- [ ] Add option to include/exclude "component=backup AND filearea=activity"
+- [ ] Add option to include/exclude "component=user AND filearea=backup AND filename NOT LIKE 'Sharingcart-%'"
+- [ ] Add option to include/exclude "component=user AND filearea=backup AND filename LIKE 'Sharingcart-%'"
+- [ ] Add option to include/exclude "component=user AND filearea=private"
+- [ ] Add option to include/exclude "filearea=attachment"
+- [ ] Add preview of amount of data that would be deleted by selecting each option